-Although chapel is not church, and should not be seen as a replacement for active participation in a local church, it is still an essential time when the Providence community comes together as a body for prayer, praise and reflection on God's Word.
+Chapel is not the church and should not be seen as a replacement for active participation in a local congregation.
+However, Providence chapel is an essential time when the community comes together as a body for prayer, praise and reflection on God's Word.
 Chapel is held every Wednesday and occasionally on Friday in Witherspoon Hall.